LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: Numerical experiments

+This comparison was performed by using again the datasets listed in Table~\ref{tab:datasets}.
+According to the experiments reported in~\cite{gower:2016}, we set the gradient sample size equal to $ \lceil\sqrt{N} \rceil $, the Hessian sample size for LSOS-BFGS and MNJ equal to $3\lceil\sqrt{N} \rceil$, and $ \mu = 1 / N $ as regularization parameter.
+The same stopping criterion (based on execution time) was used for the nonconvex problem instances built with the same datasets.
+For each problem we computed a solution with high accuracy by using the (deterministic) L-BFGS implementation by Mark Schmidt, available from \url{https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html}.

-Figure~\ref{fig:binary_class} shows a comparison among the four algorithms in terms of the average absolute error of the objective function (with respect to the optimal value computed with the L-BFGS code by Mark Schmidt) versus the average execution time.
-As in the previous experiments, the error and the times were averaged over 20 runs and the plots show their 95\% confidence interval (shaded lines, when visible).
-For all the algorithms, the grid search for defining or initializing the step lengths was performed on the first of the 20 runs and then fixed for the remaining 19 runs.
+{Figures~\ref{fig:binary_class} and \ref{fig:binary_class_datapasses} show a comparison among the four algorithms in terms of the average absolute error on the objective function (with respect to the optimal value) versus the average execution time and the number of data passes, respectively}.
+As in the previous experiments, the error and the times are averaged over 20 runs and the plots show the 95\% confidence interval with respect to the error.
+The grid search for defining or initializing the step lengths was performed again on the first of the 20 runs and then fixed for the remaining 19 ones.

-The results show that LSOS-BFGS algorithm outperforms the other stochastic L-BFGS algorithms on \textsf{w8a} and \textsf{gisette}, and outperforms GGR on \textsf{real-sim} and \textsf{rcv1}.
-It is worth noting that for \textsf{covtype} and \textsf{rcv1} the error for GGR tends to increase after a certain iteration, while the other algorithms seem to keep a much less ``swinging'' decrease.
-Furthermore, LSOS-BFGS seems to have a less oscillatory behavior with respect to GGR and MNJ.
-We conjecture that this behavior is due to the use of the line-search strategy.
-Since, in general, stopping criteria on this type of problems rely on the number of iterations, the number of epochs or the computational time, we believe that a smoother behaviour could be associated with more consistent results if one decides to stop the execution in advance (see, e.g., the behavior of MNJ on \textsf{epsilon}).
-Finally, we observe that LSOS-BFGS is more efficient than the line-search-based mini-batch SAGA on all the problems, showing that the introduction of stochastic second-order information is crucial for the performance of the algorithm.
+The results {in terms of execution time (Figure~\ref{fig:binary_class})} show that LSOS-BFGS outperforms the other stochastic L-BFGS algorithms on \textsf{gisette}, and outperforms GGR on \textsf{rcv1}, \textsf{real-sim} and \textsf{w8a}; furthermore, it is comparable with MNJ on \textsf{rcv1}.
+Moreover, LSOS-BFGS is always more efficient than the line-search-based mini-batch SAGA, showing that the introduction of stochastic second-order information is crucial for the performance of the algorithm.

+{We now focus on the comparison in terms of number of data passes, which provides a measure of oracle complexity for the four algorithms.
+By looking at Figure~\ref{fig:binary_class_datapasses} it is clear how, thanks to the use of line searches and SAGA (which does not need to compute a full gradient at each step), LSOS-BFGS is able to outperform its competitors on all the cases but \textsf{w8a}, on which it is comparable with MNJ.} We observe that in LSOS-BFGS the average number of rejected steps was $0$ for \textsf{gisette} and below 6\% for \textsf{rcv1}, \textsf{real-sim} and \textsf{w8a}.
+Again, the maximum number of failures ($K_{\max}$) was never reached, and LSOS-BFGS always determined the step lengths by the nonmonotone line search.